craftcms/docs/docs/cloud/migrating.md

 ### Artifacts, Templates, and URLs

-When you deploy your site to Craft Cloud, an [automated build process](builds.md) takes care of generating artifacts via NPM and uploading them to our CDN.
-This means that they are not directly accessible in the webroot of your site—via the filesystem *or* over HTTP.
+When you deploy your site to Craft Cloud, an [automated build process](builds.md) takes care of generating artifacts via `npm` and uploading them to our CDN.
+This means that they are not directly accessible in the web root of your site—via the filesystem *or* over HTTP.
 See our recommendations for [handling references to those artifacts](builds.md#artifact-urls) in your templates.

 ::: tip
 You have control over the build process via [the `craft-cloud.yaml` config file](config.md).